-The Bayeux Tapestry is one of the world’s most famous pieces of medieval art, chronicling the legendary tale of the Norman conquest of England through seventy metres of astonishing 11th century embroidery.
+The Bayeux Tapestry is one of the world’s most famous pieces of medieval art.
+It is seventy-metres long, and chronicles the legendary tale of the Norman conquest of England, when William the Conqueror invaded and defeated King Harold Godwinson.

-In the late 19th century, a group of talented Victorian embroiderers, the Leek Embroidery Society, undertook the extremely ambitious project of recreating the Tapestry in its entirety, painstakingly reproducing every single detail, stitch-by-stitch, so that the Tapestry's timeless story could be enjoyed by people in England.
+In the late 19th century, an extremely ambitious project was undertaken by a group of Victorian embroiderers to recreate the Bayeux Tapestry in full, painstakingly reproducing every single detail, stitch-by-stitch, so that the Tapestry's timeless story could be enjoyed by the people of England.

-Today, their brilliant handiwork, Britain’s Bayeux Tapestry, is held at Reading Museum and displayed in our specially designed Bayeux Gallery.
+Today, this artwork, Britain’s Bayeux Tapestry, is held at Reading Museum and displayed in our specially designed Bayeux Gallery.

 Supported by Museums Partnership Reading and the National Lottery Heritage Fund.